bakdata/ci-templates/actions/helm-destroy/README.md

 # helm-destroy

-This action will destroy a Helm chart on a Google Kubernetes Engine cluster.
+This action will destroy a Helm chart on a Kubernetes cluster.

 ## Input Parameters